Safeco Surety v. J.P. Southwest Concrete, Inc. (Tex.App.- Houston [1st Dist.] Apr. 2,

 $26,823.00 for extra work completed for unsigned change orders.

-which the March 16, 2005 payment exceeded the requested payment for the January work.
-J.P. then
+by which the March 16, 2005 payment exceeded the requested payment for the January work.

-16, 2005 are disclaimed by J.P. in a release; the evidence does not support the lost profits claim; J.P.
+March 16, 2005 are disclaimed by J.P. in a release; the evidence does not support the lost profits

-cannot recover damages from Walker for Transit Mix's lawsuit against J.P.; and J.P. cannot recover
+claim; J.P. cannot recover damages from Walker for Transit Mix's lawsuit against J.P.; and J.P.

-damages never disclosed to Walker until after trial.
-We agree with Walker that it would have been
+cannot recover damages never disclosed to Walker until after trial.
+We agree with Walker that it

 A. Release